ghostsnglitter/Game-Dev-Library/1_ConceptPhase.md

 # Concept Phase

-In the `Concept Phase`, you will funnel your many ideas into a single, clearly defined game concept and critically evaluate it.
-If you are satisfied, you will make the commitment to move into Pre-Production.
+In the **concept phase**, you will funnel your many ideas into a single, clearly defined game concept and critically evaluate it.
+If you are satisfied, you will make the commitment to move into pre-production.

 <a name="toc"></a>
 ## Table of Contents